VCCRI/Sierra/README.md

 Sierra is maintained by Ralph Patrick, David Humphreys and Kitty Lo.
 For questions or feedback you can contact them at:

-* Ralph Patrick: r.patrick at victorchang dot edu dot au
+* Ralph Patrick: ralph.patrick at imb dot uq dot edu dot au

 * David Humphreys: d.humphreys at victorchang dot edu dot au